SynergiTech/laravel-postal/README.md

 }
 ```

+### Logging messages sent against notifiable models

+Create an `email` notification as you would normally but have `'SynergiTech\Postal\PostalNotificationChannel'` or `PostalNotificationChannel::class` returned in the `via()` method.

+You can still send messages through Postal as a driver if you just leave `'mail'` in the `via()` method but the channel from this package is responsible for creating the link.

 ### Send all email to one address (i.e. for development)

 Our [similar package for FuelPHP](https://github.com/SynergiTech/fuelphp-postal) allows you to send all messages to a specific email address defined in your environment.
 Laravel already has a mechanism for this and you can use it by updating the `config/mail.php` file as follows: